fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 > Can AI detect changes in a person's well-being by learning their daily habits and spotting unusual behavior?

-This decision log documents the main methodological decisions made throughout the project, the rationale behind those decisions, and how they were implemented.
+This decision log documents the main methodological decisions made throughout the project, the reasons for those decisions, and how they were implemented.

 The purpose of this document is to support:

-* methodological transparency;
+- methodological transparency;
-* reproducibility;
+- reproducibility;
-* traceability of research decisions;
+- traceability of research decisions;
-* interpretation of the final results;
+- interpretation of the final results;
-* and clear separation between statistical association and machine-learning prediction.
+- and clear separation between statistical association and machine-learning prediction.

 ---

 # 1. Dataset Selection

-### Decision
+## Decision

-Use the **PMData** dataset as the main dataset for the final analysis.
+Use the PMData dataset as the main dataset for the final analysis.

-### Reason
+## Reason

-The project requires both objective behavioral measurements and well-being-related information.
+The project requires both objective behavioural measurements and well-being-related information.

 The initial exploration considered the CASAS smart-home dataset.
 However, it did not provide sufficient direct self-reported well-being information for the intended analysis.

 PMData provided a more suitable combination of:

-* behavioral and activity measurements;
+- behavioural and activity measurements;
-* sleep-related measurements;
+- sleep-related measurements;
-* self-reported well-being variables.
+- self-reported well-being variables.

-### Outcome
+## Outcome

 PMData became the final dataset used for the statistical and machine-learning analyses.

 ---

-# 2. Behavioral Variable Selection
+# 2. Behavioural Variable Selection

-### Decision
+## Decision

-Retain the full set of **13 behavioral variables** rather than reducing the analysis to a smaller subset.
+Retain the full set of 13 behavioural variables rather than reducing the analysis to a smaller subset.

-### Behavioral Variables
+## Behavioural Variables

 1. `Steps`
 2. `Exercise_Count`